 Multibillionaire Pritzker takes 2nd oath as Illinois gov

 SPRINGFIELD, Ill.
 (AP) — J.B.
-Pritzker, the multibillionaire whose actions over the past year have suggested he may be eyeing a run for president, took the oath of office as Illinois governor for the second time on Monday.
+Pritzker, the multibillionaire whose actions over the past year have suggested he may be eyeing a run for president, on Monday was sworn in as Illinois governor for the second time, an occasion he used to issue bold proposals for universal preschool and free college tuition.

+Catapulting off the financial successes of his first term — including the conversion of mounds of state debt into a $3.7 billion surplus, the Democrat declared, “It’s time for Illinois to lead.”
+He called his plans “as ambitious and bold as our people are, thinking not only about the next four years, but about the next 40.”

+“I propose we go all in for our children and make preschool available to every family throughout the state,” Pritzker said.
+“It’s also our obligation to make college more affordable by removing financial barriers. … Let’s focus on making tuition free for every working-class family.”

 Bailey was one who took notice of Pritzker’s possible look beyond the Land of Lincoln, beseeching the governor in two televised debates to join him in signing a pledge to serve a full term if elected.
 He was reacting to Pritzker’s summertime trip to the early presidential primary state of New Hampshire and his raising millions of dollars for Democrats nationwide.
 Pritzker has said he has no plans to run and supports President Joe Biden for reelection.